net00-1/SW-DLT/README.md

 - [x] Migrate to `yt-dlp`

+- [ ] Migrate shortcut code to Jellycuts

+- [ ] Build support for sporadic update checks

-- [ ] Add quality options for video playlists when usage of ffmpeg.wasm is deprecated
+- [ ] Build support for custom save locations

-- [ ] Implement feature to read URLs from files
+- [ ] Build support for URL files

 ## Disclaimers
 - Use this shortcut for downloading media you own or are authorized to download